 DataKind Volunteer Opportunities

-We’re thrilled to be hosting a DataDive with SAS, April 28-30, and are looking for data pros of all backgrounds to roll up their sleeves and work side by side with experts from SAS to help use data to unravel tough questions and prototype new solutions.
+We’re thrilled to be returning to Seattle to host a DataDive August 4-6 and are looking for data pros of all backgrounds to roll up their sleeves and work side by side with experts from #GivingTuesday, USA for UNHCR and Bill & Melinda Gates Foundation to help use data to unravel tough questions and prototype new solutions.

 Upcoming Events and Conferences

 DataKind's Jake Porway speaking on SSIR webinar - Aug 2

 Survival of the Connected: The Power of Collaboration for the Nonprofit Sector

 “Survival of the fittest” is out.
 “Survival of the connected” is in.
 We are living in an era where digitization and automation are transforming how we work together, including in the social sector.
 Nonprofits of all sizes are now seeking out partners across geographies to execute a shared vision in real time.

 Beyond DataKind - Our Top Picks to Get Involved